d3/d3-selection/README.md

 <a name="select" href="#select">#</a> d3.<b>select</b>(<i>selector</i>)

 Selects the first element that matches the specified *selector*, returning a new, single-element selection.
 If no elements match the *selector*, returns an empty selection.
-If multiple elements match the *selector*, only the first matching element (in document traversal order) will be selected.
+If multiple elements match the *selector*, only the first matching element (in traversal order) will be selected.

 If the *selector* is not a string, instead selects the specified node; this is useful if you already have a reference to a node, such as `this` within an event listener or a global such as `document.body`.

 <a name="selectAll" href="#selectAll">#</a> d3.<b>selectAll</b>(<i>selector</i>)

 Selects all elements that match the specified *selector*.
-The elements will be selected in document traversal order (top-to-bottom).
+The elements will be selected in traversal order (top-to-bottom).
 If no elements in the document match the *selector*, returns an empty selection.

 If the *selector* is not a string, instead selects the specified array of *nodes*; this is useful if you already have a reference to nodes, such as `this.childNodes` within an event listener or a global such as `document.links`.
 The *nodes* argument may also be a pseudo-array such as a `NodeList` or `arguments`.

 <a name="selection_select" href="#selection_select">#</a> <i>selection</i>.<b>select</b>(<i>selector</i>)

 For each selected element, selects the first descendant element that matches the specified *selector*.
-If no element matches the specified selector for the current element, the element at the current index will be null in the returned selection; operators automatically skip null elements, thereby preserving the index of the existing selection.
-If the current element has associated data, this data is inherited by the returned subselection, and automatically bound to the newly selected elements.
-If multiple elements match the selector, only the first matching element in document traversal order will be selected.
+If no element matches the specified selector for the current element, the element at the current index will be null in the returned selection, preserving the index of the existing selection.
+(Note that operators automatically skip null elements.)
+If the current element has associated data, this data is propagated to the newly selected elements.
+If multiple elements match the selector, only the first matching element (in traversal order) is selected.

-The *selector* may instead be specified as a function that returns an element, or null if there is no matching element.
-In this case, the *selector* is invoked in the same manner as other operator functions, being passed the current datum `d` and index `i`, with the `this` context as the current DOM element.

 For example, to select the first bold element in every paragraph: